skyylex/Presentations/luminous-at-early-stage.md

 ### Current state of the project

-- Analyze the places where data changes should be collected [DONE]
+- Analyze the places where data changes should be collected &#9989;
-- Transform source code to collect necessary data changes [DONE]
+- Transform source code to collect necessary data changes &#9989;
-- Evaluate transformed source code [DONE]
+- Evaluate transformed source code &#9989;
-- Build function calls models
+- Build function calls models &#9989;
 - Do filtration to remove unnecessary data
 - Build visualiser models
 - Implement drawing of the models